vespakoen/docs/loading.md

 <a name="mappings"></a>
 ## Registering Mappings

-Sometimes you may map wish to manually map a class to its related file.
+Sometimes you may wish to manually map a class to its related file.
 This is the most performant way of loading classes:

 **Registering a class to file mapping with the auto-loader:**